Scooby-Doo! in Where's My Mummy?: Plot

 As the undead army attacks all three groups, Velma is found seemingly petrified.
 Rivers, Fred, and Daphne Blake retrieve the necklace from her and eventually find Amelia's group, whereupon they are all attacked by Cleopatra, who has risen as a revenant.
 Though Fred and Daphne escape outside and reach a bazaar, Amelia catches up to them, steals the necklace, and knocks them out.
 Amahl finds the pair and offers to help them find their friends.
 Concurrently, Scooby and Shaggy end up in a hidden lost city, where they are mistaken by its inhabitants for their pharaoh, Ascoobis, and his manservant Shagankhamen respectively.
 While reaping the benefits, the city's high priest Hotep arranges to have them sacrificed to the "Spirit of the Sand", but the pair expose it as a giant robot before Fred, Daphne, and Amahl arrive.
-After exposing Hotep as a disgraced civil engineer named Armin Granger, who is wanted for illegally damming the Nile, and seeing him arrested by local authorities, the trio tell Shaggy and Scooby what happened to Velma before Fred formulates a plan to stop Amelia Von Butch.
+After exposing Hotep as a disgraced civil engineer named Armin Granger, who is wanted for illegally damming the Nile, and seeing him arrested by local authorities, the trio tell Shaggy and Scooby what happened to Velma before Fred formulates a plan to stop Amelia.

 Returning to the main chamber, Mystery Inc. find Amelia captured by Cleopatra's army while her team has been petrified.
 Per Fred's plan, Daphne dresses as Cleopatra and leads the lost city's citizens into battle against the undead army.
 In the chaos, Amelia steals Cleopatra's crown, but causes the Nile to burst into the tomb, flushing its riches outside.
-After subduing Amelia, Mystery Inc. are surprised to learn that the Cleopatra revenant is actually Velma.
+After subduing Amelia, Mystery Inc. discovers the Cleopatra revenant is actually Velma.
 She reveals that the undead soldiers are Omar and his workers, the petrified victims were statues, and Amelia's team were safely captured.
 Aware of Amelia's intentions, Omar recruited Velma to help him stop her and hired Rivers to document the experience to gain historical protection for the tomb.

 Afterward, Amelia and her group are arrested while Omar's team finish restoring the Sphinx.
-Though Shaggy accidentally fires a large firecracker at it and destroys its nose, Omar feels the Sphinx looks better without it.
+Though Shaggy accidentally fires a large firecracker at it and destroys its nose, Omar feels the Sphinx looks better without it and everyone shares a laugh.